Hale got muddy with the Mud Jam

 First name Arnie, the Minister of Mud marries people in official weddings during the Mud Jam.
 He had a wedding Saturday outside of the fairgrounds just outside of town.
 For the day, he was driving around and taking in the festivities.
 So far, he has married 80 couples, he said.

-The minister is a lawful citizen who likes to cuss and party.
-He was featured on a “Trucks Gone Wild” DVD.
+The minister is a "card carrying weed smoking" lawful citizen who likes to cuss and party.
+He was featured on a "Trucks Gone Wild" DVD.

 "My mom lives here in the area, she ought to be proud," he said.
 "I'm only kidding, my mom's a saint and everything I do, I give her a heart attack."